primer/design/docs/spacing.md

 ## Consistency

-Do: Apply the same spacing values to similar components.
+**Do:** Apply the same spacing values to similar components.

 `[Example: all items in the sidebar have the same vertical distance]`

 ## Density

-`[Examples: ]`
+Some screens and flows require a denser layout, with smaller elements and less space between components, depending on the type of action users most often take.
+In these cases, use the smaller values of the spacing scale.

+`[Examples: high density screen, or part of screen]`

 ## Optical adjustments